rossant/website/content/2012-09-20-making-pyqt4-pyside-and-ipython-work-together.md

 Python interpreter), I use the following code:

     def create_window(window_class):
-        """Create a QT window in Python, or interactively in IPython with QT GUI event loop integration.
+        """Create a Qt window in Python, or interactively in IPython with Qt GUI event loop integration.
         """
         app_created = False